marcotini/grok-imagine-favorites-manager/README.md

 - Downloads are rate-limited to approximately 3 per second to avoid browser issues
 - Unfavorite requests are delayed by 150ms between calls
+- Upscale requests are staggered with 300ms delays and run in parallel
 - Progress tracking displays in an on-screen modal with visual progress bar
 - Content script automatically scrolls to load all lazy-loaded content
 - Virtual scrolling is handled by collecting items during scroll process